jfnavarro/st_viewer/README.md

 See LICENSE for the license terms and DEPENDENCIES for the 3rd party libraries that are used in this software.

+## Contact
+For any question/bugs/feedback you can contact Jose Fernandez Navarro <jose.fernandez.navarro@scilifelab.se>

 ## Building
-For the moment we do not generate binaries but you can build the ST Viewer following these instructions :

 ###### OSX
 * Download and install Qt open source from : http://qt-project.org/downloads